 Terms of Reference of the Expert Group on the International Telecommunication Regulations (EG-ITRs)

-1 On the basis of contributions submitted by Member States, Sector Members and inputs from the Directors of the Bureaux if necessary, the EG-ITRs shall undertake a comprehensive review of the ITRs.
+1 On the basis of contributions submitted by Member States, Sector Members and inputs from the Directors of the Bureaux if necessary, the EG-ITRs shall continue to review the ITRs.

-2 The EG-ITRs shall undertake a provision-by-provision examination of the ITRs, focusing on the 2012 ITRs, taking into account new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment.
+2 The EG-ITRs shall focus on the 2012 ITRs, taking into account new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment.

-3 The review should include, among others:
+3 The review should take fully into account the work of the previous two Expert Groups.
+It should consider issues such as:

+a) the proportion of global telecommunication services which now rely on the ITRs,

+b) the scale and nature of any problems caused by the existence of two sets of ITRs, mainly and namely in terms of cross-border dispute resolution,

-a) applicability of the provisions of the ITRs in fostering the provision and development of international telecommunication/ICT services and networks;
+c) whether there is any new information on the applicability of the provisions of the ITRs in fostering the provision and development of international telecommunication/ICT services and networks,

-b) flexibility of, or lack thereof, the provisions of the ITRs to accommodate new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment;
+d) whether there is any new information on the flexibility of, or lack thereof, the provisions of the ITRs to accommodate new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment;

-4 The EG-ITRs will present a progress report reflecting all views on the ITRs review to Council 2020 and Council 2021, and a final report to Council 2022 for examination and submission to the 2022 Plenipotentiary Conference with the Council’s comments.
+4 The EG-ITRs will begin its work in September/October 2024.
+It will present a progress report reflecting all views on the ITRs review to Council 2025, and a final report to Council 2026 for examination and submission to the 2026 Plenipotentiary Conference with the Council’s comments.

 ____________________